ericjlima/notes/README.md

 5.)
 Go to /client and run "npm install && npm start"

-If you can get the front end to display the update, I will send you $5 dollars via Bitcoin Cash or Paypal...
+If you can get the front end to display the update, I will send you $5 dollars via Bitcoin Cash or Paypal.
+If you have any questions let me know.
+Thanks!